 This has been one of the most difficult projects I’ve taken on, but absolutely worth all of the effort.
 I love how the chairs look in our space, and can’t wait to finish the rest of the dinning room changes, which we will reveal here as soon as they are ready.

 I recently reached three years of living in our apartment.
 I had been living in Los Angeles for less than a year, was drastically overpaying for a tiny studio apartment, and was ready to move to a bigger space.
 I started to search in various neighborhoods with a loose idea of what I was looking for.
 I knew that I wanted a one bedroom, since I was sick of feeling like I was living in a kitchen, hardwood floors (I hate carpeting), and a walkable neighborhood.
 After just a few weeks of searching, I came across our current home and fell in love with it.
 It was in a great area, high ceilings, tiled bathroom, arched doorways, wooden ceiling beams, and even a patio!
 It was also a huge plus that it was actually only $100 more than the studio I was paying for.
-I moved in with what little furniture I owned, primarily the cheapest pieces I could find at IKEA from when I first started out in Los Angeles, and worked with what little I had.
+I moved in with what little furniture I owned, primarily the cheapest pieces I could find from when I first started out in Los Angeles, and worked with what little I had.
 A year later, James moved in with me, and together we have progressively made it more and more into a home.

 The first pieces of furniture that I bought out of necessity when I moved in were couches and a coffee table.
-I had to buy the cheapest (and ugliest) ones that I could find at IKEA, but I covered the couches in red bed sheets to at least give them some color.
+I had to buy the cheapest (and ugliest) ones that I could find, but I covered the couches in red bed sheets to at least give them some color.
 A few months later, I found this red and gold patterned fabric in the fashion district, for an incredibly low price.
 I got a few yards, hemmed the edges, and replaced the sheets with the fabric pieces, giving the living room a bit more design and presence.

-I had a large IKEA bookshelf from my old studio apartment that used to serve as the “wall” between my bed and the kitchen.
+I had a large modern bookshelf from my old studio apartment that used to serve as the ‘wall’ between my bed and the kitchen.
 We eventually got rid of that in favor of a smaller bookcase that someone who was moving out of the building was going to throw away.
 At least that gave us the opportunity to start filling in the wall space with some frames.

 Finally, after a lot of searching for the ideal bookcase, we came across this lovely one at an antiques flea market.
 James and I were living together at that point, and this not only suited our need for more shelf space, but also our aesthetic tastes.